junxit/us-congress-bills-116/metadata.md

 - Sen. Klobuchar, Amy [D-MN] (K000367)

+## Committees (1)

+- House — Committee on House Administration

 ## Actions

 - 2019-02-28 — Introduced in Senate
 - 2019-02-28 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S1606; text: CR S1605)
 - 2019-02-28 — Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S1606; text: CR S1605)
+- 2019-03-04 — Message on Senate action sent to the House.
+- 2019-03-04 — Received in the House.
+- 2019-03-04 — Referred to the House Committee on House Administration.